syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Region.md

 ---

 layout: post
-title: Region in UWP Sunburst Chart control | Syncfusion
+title: Region in UWP Sunburst Chart | Syncfusion®
-description: Learn here all about Region support in Syncfusion UWP Sunburst Chart (SfSunburstChart) control and more.
+description: Region in the UWP Sunburst Chart represents hierarchical data segments, enabling visualization and interaction with categorized data.
 platform: uwp
 control: SfSunburstChart
 documentation: ug

 ---

-# Region in UWP Sunburst Chart (SfSunburstChart)
+# Region in UWP Sunburst Chart

 Sunburst region represents the entire chart and all its elements.
 It includes all the chart elements like Legend, DataLabel, Levels etc. It has the following major properties: